finEQUITY

 We first audited finEQUITY's existing research materials and analytics, which included website usage logs, membership profiles, and most importantly, interview transcripts.

-Prior to our collaboration, the finEQUITY team interviewed eight participants on their use of finEQUITY’s services, broader financial readiness needs, and experiences as justice-impacted individuals.
+Prior to our collaboration, the finEQUITY team interviewed 5 participants on their use of finEQUITY’s services, broader financial readiness needs, and experiences as justice-impacted individuals.

 Our target audience has variable access to reentry services upon release and is seeking direction and support. finEQUITY primarily gains new members through word of mouth.